 Secondary bacterial and yeast infection are common with allergies and often add to the itch if left untreated.

-Desensitising vaccines offer the best alternative to control allergies.
+Desensitising vaccines offer one of the best alternative to control allergies.

 Initially other treatments need to be used WITH the injections while we wait for them to take effect.

--The cost of the vaccine depends on how many allergens are included.
-It usually ranges from $250 to $500 for 6-8 months.
+- The cost of the vaccine depends on how many allergens are included.

 In resistant cases, a combination of vaccines, corticosteroids and cyclosporin may be required to control signs.